Loading Events

 Who is this workshop for?

-Our workshop is designed for those familiar with the C language, but will also be relevant to Fortran programmers, with a hardware focus on modern 64-bit x86 systems.
-We will assume a Linux environment, as it is the most common in high performance computing.
-Whether you’re a seasoned programmer looking to optimise your code, or a newcomer to the field, this workshop offers valuable insights into the world of high performance programming.
+We designed our workshop for those familiar with the C language, but it will also be relevant to Fortran programmers, with a hardware focus on modern 64-bit x86 systems.
+We will assume a Linux environment, as it is the most common in high-performance computing.
+Whether you're a seasoned programmer looking to optimise your code or a newcomer to the field, this workshop offers valuable insights into the world of high-performance programming.

 This workshop is an interactive online event, featuring live coding, demos, and practical exercises.
 We aim to equip you with the tools and knowledge to write efficient, high-performance code.